alexitx/stop-origin-migration/README.md

 This EABackgroundService service also appears to have an issue where in some cases it can generate [tens or hundreds of gigabytes of traffic per month][eabs-traffic].
 This may be caused due to automatic updates in the background or broken data collection and sending mechanism, but in any case this shouldn't happen without the user's permission.
-It's also worth noting that EA's customer support silently closed a ticket about reporting and requesting information for this issue, effectively giving users even less reasons to trust the company and its software.
+It's also worth noting that EA's customer support [silently closed a ticket][eabs-ticket] about reporting and requesting information for this issue, effectively giving users even less reasons to trust the company and its software.
 This issue was discovered [back in 2021][eabs-reddit-1], but it's [still not fixed][eabs-reddit-2].

 ### Conclusion